Vein Treatments

 Depending on your anatomy, the procedures are chosen to get the best results with the least pain and the fastest return to full activities.
 We no longer perform vein stripping as we find Ablation Techniques are far less invasive and an equally effective procedures that can be performed in the office.
 A formal stripping physically removes the vein from your body.
 The ClosureFast technique gains access to the vein by means of a catheter and uses heat to collapse the vein by scarring it from within.
 The VenaSeal™ closure system delivers a small amount of a proprietary medical adhesive to the diseased vein.
 The adhesive closes the vein and blood is rerouted through nearby healthy veins.
 Please see videos below.

 The ClosureFast technique gains access to the vein by means of a catheter and uses heat to collapse the vein by scarring it from within.
-Please see video below.

 The VenaSeal™ closure system delivers a small amount of a proprietary medical adhesive to the diseased vein.
 The adhesive closes the vein and blood is rerouted through nearby healthy veins.
-Please see video below.

-Vein ablation procedure: Where is it performed?
+Vein Ablation Procedure: Where is it Performed?

-• In almost all cases the procedure is performed as an outpatient in our office.
+In almost all cases the procedure is performed as an outpatient in our office.
 On the day of your procedure, expect to be at the office for roughly 2-3 hours.
 You will be asked to check in 1 hour prior to procedure time.
 The procedure itself takes about 30 minutes.
 You will be observed for approximately 1 hour after the procedure is completed before you are discharged.

-• You will need someone to drive you home.
+You will need someone to drive you home.

-• While recovering, you want to minimize the amount of fluid that accumulates in your leg.
+While recovering, you want to minimize the amount of fluid that accumulates in your leg.
 You will need your leg elevated at all times.
 Walking is permitted, as long as you elevate your leg when sitting and avoid standing still for any length of time.

-• You will have a bandage wrapped from your ankle to your thigh.
+You will have a bandage wrapped from your ankle to your thigh.
 This will be removed at your follow up appointment.